nteract/scrapbook/README.md

 # scrapbook

-A library for recording a notebook’s data values (scraps) and generated content (highlights).
-These recorded scraps and snaps can be read at a future time.
+**scrapbook** is a library for recording a notebook’s data values (scraps) and generated content (highlights).
+These recorded scraps and highlights can be read at a future time.

 Two new names for information are introduced in scrapbook:

 - **scraps**: serializable data values such as strings, lists of objects, pandas dataframes, or data table references.
 - **highlights**: named displays of information such as a generated image, plot, or UI message which encapsulate information but do not store the underlying data.

 ## Use Case